0x00000010/gogos-dna-registry/README.md

 # GOGOs DNA Registry

 This contract stores the DNA information for GOGOs.
-When GOGOs were released there was no such thing as an "on-chain view" on Tezos and having this information available on-chain is a key part of the long-term GOGOs development goals.
+When GOGOs were released there was no such thing as an "on-chain view" on Tezos.
+The Tezos blockchain has evolved since, and making this information available on-chain is a key part of the long-term GOGOs development goals.

 This repository creates a contract that provides a set of on-chain views regarding the unique DNA string associated with each GOGO.